 Plant parts and products

 Exports or re-exports of plant parts and products derived from plants which are subject to CITES regulations require a CITES certificate from the FSVO.
 This can be requested using the application form below.
-All export applications for plant products must be accompanied by the completed stock monitoring documentation (see “More information”).

 Re-export certificates are issued only if the legal importation of the goods can be proven.
 To this end, the importer receives a pass with a reference number after import.
 This number must be quoted in all re-export applications.